8.5 Developing cultural and creative competences

 Promoting cultural and creative competences is an aim of all cultural education initiatives in Germany, irrespective of whether they are formal or non-formal programmes.
 All of the legal frameworks, political strategies and funding initiatives work with this goal in mind.
 While schools tend to focus on teaching knowledge, cultural institutions in particular offer opportunities to experience artistic works or cultural heritage.
 Non-formal cultural education for children and young people mainly encourages them to develop their own creativity.
 Opportunities are available across all genres, including (new) media, which allow children and young people to get artistically and culturally active.
 However, this description makes a rough distinction that does not necessarily apply in all cases.

-Recognition of the value of cultural education in youth work and other areas of child and youth services, at nursery level and in schools and other educational areas has risen a lot in the last 20 years.
-Since then, the question of what this means, which concepts are suitable, and what the right approach is to give more young people the opportunity to participate has (once again) become the subject of fierce debate in various social and professional groups and political arenas.
+Recognition of the value of cultural education in youth work or other areas of child and youth services, at nursery level and in schools and other educational areas has risen a lot in the last 20 years.
+Since then, the question of what this means, which concepts are suitable, and what the right approach is to give more young people the opportunity to participate has (once again) become the subject of fierce debate in various social and professional groups and across several political arenas.
 A particularly strong argument is that cultural education generates secondary and transfer effects that contribute to the development of young people’s skills, to their professional prospects and to social cohesion.
 The 15th child and youth report (15.
-Kinder- und Jugendbericht) notes (page 18) that “cultural education opportunities are an important learning environment for young people.
-They convey artistic abilities, creativity, expressiveness, tolerance and social skills – key conditions for participation and social integration.”
+Kinder- und Jugendbericht) notes that “cultural education opportunities are an important learning environment for young people.
+They convey artistic abilities, creativity, expressiveness, tolerance and social skills – key conditions for participation and social integration.” (cf. BMFSFJ 2017, page 18).

-At federal state (Länder) level in particular, there are programmes to promote young people’s talents.
-One example:
+At federal state (Länder) level in particular, there are programmes to promote young people’s talents (see “Developing entrepreneurial skills through culture”).

 Teachers must complete professional studies before they can teach at schools.
-In order to start teacher training in an artistic discipline, individual must pass an artistic aptitude test as stipulated in the study regulations of the higher education institutions.
+In order to start teacher training in an artistic discipline, individuals must pass an artistic aptitude test as stipulated in the study regulations of the higher education institutions (cf. Keuchel 2013).

-Teacher training Further training for qualified teachers is offered in specific subjects by various providers in the federal states.
+Further training for qualified teachers is offered in specific subjects by various providers in the federal states.
+According to the 2021 coalition agreement (Koalitionsvertrag), the Federation and the Länder intend in future establish a joint “Coordination office for teacher training” (Koordinierungsstelle Lehrkräftefortbildung) to coordinate nationwide continuing and professional development schemes (cf. Social Democratic Party of Germany [SPD]/Alliance 90/The Greens/Free Democratic Party [FDP] 2021, page 96).
 Further training is also available as part of special programmes.
 Some programmes also address the promotion of collaboration between schools and external cultural education partners.

 Examples of further teacher training available in the federal states: